Venus Emissivity Mapper: Optics (VEMO)

 The optics sub-system is a three lens system, provided by LESIA, Observatoire de Paris, France.
 First, a telescope with an aperture of 8 mm and a focal length of 40.5 mm projects the scene on the filter array.
 From there, it is then imaged on the focal plane through two more lenses with a combined magnification factor of 0.4.
 The optics have a total transmittance of 0.88, not taking into account the filters.
-The focal plane array (VEMFPA) consists of the Xenics XSW-640 InGaAs detector, which has a resolution of 640x512 pixel, a FOV of 30°×45°, a pixel pitch of 20 µm, and a pixel FOV of 0.07°×0.07°.
+The focal plane array (VEMFPA) consists of a Xenics XSW-640 InGaAs detector, which has a resolution of 640x512 pixel, a FOV of 30°×45°, a pixel pitch of 20 μm, and a pixel FOV of 0.07°×0.07°.
 The imaging electronics unit used is LM98640QML-SP from Texas Instruments.
 InGaAs detectors have been used in deep space successfully over many years, making it a safe choice.
 This specific unit is currently in use on the ExoMars Trace Gas Orbiter.